 You can take bits of greenery, berries, hydrangeas, pinecones, and anything else you can dream up to create this lovely everything wreath.
 It can be made in countless different ways depending on what you have available in your yard or neighbourhood.

 Welcome Fall with Gourds

+Here’s an excellent example of a fresh wreath perfect for the autumnal season.
 This charming gourd wreath is the perfect way to decorate for fall and celebrate the harvest.

 These are just a few ideas that you can use to make creative wreaths, but once you know the basics of wreath making you can really come up with endless gorgeous designs.
 Feel free to share photos of your own creations!